Navy10021/FakeLense/README.md

 News 4: Real News Detected.
  ```

-### STEP 4.
-Filtering
+### STEP @: Filtering (Optional but Recommended)

-After training and detection, you can apply advanced filtering techniques to preprocess and refine input text for fake news detection.
-These filtering steps leverage NLP-based keyword expansion and TF-IDF scoring to ensure only relevant content is passed to the FakeLense detection pipeline.
+Filtering is an optional but highly recommended step to enhance the accuracy and efficiency of fake news detection.
+By preprocessing and refining the input text, you can significantly improve the relevance of the data passed to the FakeLense detection pipeline.
 Run the ***'filtering.py'*** script to apply advanced filtering:
  ```bash
    python filtering.py